A Contractor’s Guide to Taxes in Spain

 EU nationals are not required to apply for a work permit to undertake employment in Spain.
 Non-EU nationals must apply for a work permit.
 There are two types of work permits in Spain, the Cuenta Ajena and the Cuenta Propia.
 The Cuenta Ajena is given to those who have a contract with a specific company and the Cuenta Propia is for those who are self-employed.

 The Cuenta Ajena is dependent on this sponsorship because it confirms that you’ll be earning money during your stay in the country.
 Contracting in Spain is more difficult because the work permit is tied to one employer, so you have to change it to suit each new contract.
 Thankfully, umbrella companies provide a convenient and effective solution to this issue.

-As your permanent employer, umbrella companies are able to sponsor you for your Cuenta Ajena provided they’re on the register of approved sponsors.
-Many different companies offer this service, because it makes contracting in Spain infinitely simpler and saves you the hassle of continuous paperwork.
+As your permanent employer, umbrella companies can sponsor you for your Cuenta Ajena provided they’re on the register of approved sponsors.
+Many different companies offer this service because it makes contracting in Spain infinitely simpler and saves you the hassle of continuous paperwork.
 Instead of changing your work permit every time you get a new contract, you can just work how you ordinarily would under the same permit.
 They protect you from the bureaucratic “rain” of legal compliance with the Spanish immigration authorities.
 They can even deal with the Spanish Embassy directly.